seL4/docs/Getting_started.md

 The seL4 kernel is usually built as part of project.
-Each project has a wiki entry associated with it that gives more information.
+Each project has a README.md associated with it that gives more information.
 The information on this page is common to all of them.

 We modeled the seL4 development process on the